Simulation Engineer

 A concise factual answer block for searchers comparing this professional profile.

-Sasha Bakker is listed as Simulation Engineer @ Redwood Materials at Redwood Materials, a company with 38 employees, based in Reno, Nevada, United States.
+Sasha Bakker is listed as Simulation Engineer @ Redwood Materials at Redwood Materials, a with 38 employees, based in Reno, Nevada, United States.
 AeroLeads shows a work email signal at redwoodmaterials.com and a matched LinkedIn profile for Sasha Bakker.

 Sasha Bakker previously worked as Simulation Engineer at Redwood Materials and Defense Science & Technology Intern at Lawrence Livermore National Laboratory.
 Sasha Bakker holds Master'S Degree, Computational Science And Engineering, Gpa 3.9/4.0 from Georgia Institute Of Technology.